unpeeled/chaos-tasks-game/README.md

 - No JavaScript

 ### Software Requirements

+For manual install:

 - postgresql (13.13 is tested)
 - go (1.15 is tested)
 - bash

+For docker-compose install:

+- docker
+- docker-compose

 ## Setup
 There are two possible ways descri